On the Complexity of Neural Computation in Superposition: Further details and correctness of our 2-AND construction

-We will prove that $n = O(\sqrt{m'}\log m')$ neurons are sufficient for each of the subproblems, and thus that bound also applies to the overall problem as long as there are a constant number of subproblems.
+We will prove that $n = O(\sqrt{m'}\log m')$ neurons are sufficient for each of the subproblems of our overall procedure described in Section~\ref{preliminaries} and thus that bound also applies to the overall problem since there are a constant number of subproblems.
 We note that when some of the outputs are placed in a subproblem, the inputs that remain may go from being heavy to light (since they have lost some of their outputs).
 We use the convention that we continue to classify such inputs with their original designation.
 Also, one or two of the subproblems may become much smaller than the original problem.
 However, when we partition the problem into these subproblems, we will treat each subproblem as being of the same size as the original input: we will use a value of $n = O(\sqrt{m'} \log m')$ for each of the subproblems, regardless of how small it has become.

-We also note that in this section, when we refer to ReLU, when in fact we mean something slightly more involved built on top of the typical definition of ReLU.
-Specifically, we mean that we take each of the $n$ entries of a vector in its compressed form, and round them to either 0 or 1, where anything less than 1/4 becomes a 0 and anything greater than 3/4 becomes 1 (we don't allow values to go to the intermediate range).
-This can be done with two rounds of an actual ReLU operation as follows: First, subtract 1/4 from all entries and then perform a ReLU operation.
-Then, do $1-$ReLU$(-2x+1)$ on all entries, which guarantees the objective.
+We also now clarify what we meant above by thresholding the entries of a vector.
+This is an operation on an $n$-vector that forces all entries to either 0 or 1.
+This thresholding (mapping values $< 1/2$ to 0 and $\geq 1/2$ to 1) can be implemented using two ReLU layers.
+First, compute $y=$ReLU$(x - 1/4)$ for each entry.
+Second, compute $1 - ReLU(-2 * y + 1)$ for each entry, which guarantees the objective.
 We can do this any time we have an intermediate result that is in superposed representation, and so we only need to be concerned with getting our superposed results to be close to correct.
-Note that we cannot use ReLU when an intermediate result is in its uncompressed form, since that would require at least $m \gg n$ ReLU operations.
-We will continue to use the convention of using ReLU to refer to the above operation.
+Note that we cannot use ReLU when an intermediate result is in its uncompressed form, since that would require ReLU to operate on $m \gg n$ entries.

 In the analysis that follows, we frequently make use of Chernoff bounds \cite{chernoff} to prove high probability results.
 In all cases, we use the following form of the bound: